jnessier/Bootstrap-Fileselect/README.md

 # Bootstrap-Fileselect
 ## Introduction
-Every browser has a different design for the file input, also known as file select or upload form control, and bootstrap don't offer any design solution.
+Every browser has a different design for file input fields, also known as file selects or upload form controls.
+And Twitter Bootstrap don't offers any components for this type of fields.

-But Bootstrap Fileselect as a small jQuery plugin, will replace the file input field with a great bootstrap-styled from control and will help you to get a great user exprience!
+But Bootstrap Fileselect is a small jQuery plugin, will help you, to get a the file input fields styled like the other form controls of Twitter Bootstrap.

 ## Installation
 Download the latest release [here](https://github.com/Neoflow/Bootstrap-Fileselect/releases) and use start using it like in the code example